mantidproject/documents/Design/Pre-commit/Pre-commit implementation detail.md

     - License insertion and detection, automatically updating licenses in files that have been edited.
     - Cmake-format
     - Doxygen
-    - detect-private-key - Ensure private API keys are not leaked to public facing repositorys
+    - detect-private-key or detect-secrets - Ensure private API keys (maybe more?) are not leaked to public facing repositorys